-The PE ratio for Urban Outfitters stock stands at 14.09 as of Jun 3, 2026.
-This results from the current EPS of $5.15 and stock price of $72.57.
-An increase of 10% has been seen in the P/E ratio compared to the average of 12.8 of the last 4 quarters.
+The PE ratio for Urban Outfitters stock stands at 13.37 as of Jul 2, 2026.
+This results from the current EPS of $5.29 and stock price of $70.72.
+The current PE ratio is nearly equal to the average from the previous four quarters.

 Maximum annual increase: 17,898.69% in 2021